yagnikposhiya/eternal-web/README.md

 ## Limitations (but working on it)
 1. The user may need to wait a little longer while the system connects to the room.
 2. At the end of the conversation, the user will experience a brief 4–5 second delay before the summary appears on screen.
 This delay is part of the system’s processing workflow.
-3. The system does not provide cost or price estimations at the end of a call.
-4. The system can handle up to 15 concurrent booking sessions at a time.
+3. The system can handle up to 15 concurrent booking sessions at a time.

 ## Want to talk with Eternal
 [Click here](https://tryeternal.vercel.app)